 President Johnson’s Impeachment

 As Bingham migrated toward the adoption of Radical Reconstruction measures, his support for President Andrew Johnson diminished.
 Bingham opposed early efforts to impeach the President, but in 1868, he changed his position after Johnson violated the Tenure of Office Act.
 On February 24, 1868, Bingham voted with the majority of Republicans in the House of Representatives to impeach the President.
 On the same day, House members selected Bingham to serve on a committee of seven to draft formal impeachment charges against the President.
 The committee prepared eleven articles of impeachment, and on March 2, 1868, Bingham voted with the majority to indict Johnson on all counts.
 On the same day, House members selected Bingham as one of seven “managers to conduct the impeachment against Andrew Johnson, President of the United States, on the part of the House.”
 Bingham chaired the committee of managers and presented the prosecution’s closing, three-day summation in Johnson’s trial before the Senate.

 After his participation in the impeachment proceedings, Bingham served in the House for another four years.
 During those years, he continued to support Congressional Reconstruction measures, including the Fifteenth Amendment, which was approved by Congress in February 1869 and ratified by the states in March 1870.

 Loss of Congressional Seat

 As the 1872 national elections approached, the Republican Party split into two factions.
 Conservative members supported President Ulysses S. Grant and the continuation of military Reconstruction.
-Members of the newly-formed Liberal Republican Party were critical of Grant and supported the end of military occupation of the South.
+Members of the newly-formed Liberal Republican Party were critical of Grant and supported the end of the military occupation of the South.
 In Ohio, Bingham received neither the support nor the nomination of either faction.
 In the November election, Republican candidate Lorenzo Danford unseated Bingham in his bid to continue to represent Ohio’s Sixteenth District in Congress.

 United States Minister to Japan

 Following Bingham’s election defeat, President Grant then appointed him as United States Minister to Japan.
 Bingham served overseas from May 31, 1873, until July 2, 1885, when he was recalled by newly-elected Democratic President Grover Cleveland.

 Retirement and Death